 Summary of Expert User Feedback

 HubSpot and WordPress have both been rated the top two leaders in G2’s Web Content Management quadrant.
 First and second, respectively.

 Overall, HubSpot received higher ratings in most categories.
 Those include meeting the requirements of its users, ease of use, setup, and administration, on top of the quality of support, product direction, and ease of doing business.

-HubSpot also rated higher for content features, and platform features like versioning, asset management, dashboards and reports, and user community.
+HubSpot is also rated higher for content features, and platform features like versioning, asset management, dashboards and reports, and user community.

 WordPress generally followed close behind in most categories, often only losing by a slim margin.
 Other victories include the entire design category.
 WordPress also beat out HubSpot for its rich text editor and plugins.

-WordPress reviewers repeatedly remarked on the customizability and open source nature, often indicating that this setup makes it perfect for developers pursuing custom site builds.
+WordPress reviewers repeatedly remarked on the customizability and open-source nature, often indicating that this setup makes it perfect for developers pursuing custom site builds.

 Both platforms also received criticism for a lack of collaboration functionality (that said, HubSpot particularly excels at collaboration between marketing and sales departments).
-WordPress was also criticized for it’s security, as the combination of independently developed plugins leave in their place security vulnerabilities specific to WordPress sites, making them a target for hackers.
+WordPress was also criticized for its security, as the combination of independently developed plugins leave in their place security vulnerabilities specific to WordPress sites, making them a target for hackers.